 Here are some more testimonial plugins you may want to look into (tip: choose paid/premium plugins to receive plugin support) …

-(Thrive Ovation – Set & Forget Testimonials WP Plugin)
+(Thrive Ovation – Set & Forget Testimonials Plugin For WordPress)

 Thrive Ovation also provides a time-saving testimonial management dashboard, giving you a complete birds-eye overview of user-submitted, WordPress comments, social media and imported testimonials in one testimonial library, as well as allowing you to see which testimonials are ready for display, waiting for approval or review, have been rejected or are missing a photo …